-The audited annual consolidated financial statements of the Company for the year ending March 31, 2017 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The audited annual consolidated financial statements of the Company for the year ending March 31, 2018 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements were authorized for issue by the Board of Directors on July 28, 2017.
+These consolidated financial statements were authorized for issue by the Board of Directors on July 11, 2018.

-Notes to the Consolidated Financial Statements (expressed in Canadian dollars) For the Years ended March 31, 2017 and 2016
+SURGE COPPER CORP. (formerly Gold Reach Resources Ltd.) Notes to the Consolidated Financial Statements (expressed in Canadian dollars) For the Years ended March 31, 2018 and 2017